 If using very small seeds, sprinkle them on top and cover them lightly with some soil.
 Push the soil down lightly to ensure the seeds are in contact with the soil.

 Do not overplant.
-Remember that these seedlings will be in the container until it is time to plant them in the garden.
+Remember that these seedlings will be in the container until you plant them in the garden.
 Generally, they will be smaller than your usual seedlings started indoors.
-They still need some space to grow healthy roots.
+However, they still need some space to grow healthy roots.

 Label the container so you know what is inside.
 Labeling inside the container also seems to work well since the outer surface will be exposed to the elements.
 Use a permanent marker that will last.

 After planting, close the jugs and seal them with duct tape.
-We want to be able to keep all the moisture in and have no wind or airflow in the container.
-Only the lid is left open.;
+We want to keep all the moisture in and prevent wind or airflow in the container.
+Only the lid is left open.

 Bring the winter sowing container outside

 Now, it is time for the winter part of the sowing system.
 In our first experiment, we placed the containers on the south side of our house.
-We got snow, more snow, and heavy frost a few days later.
-Too cold for my liking.
-But I wanted to try the winter sowing in zone 3, so we did not pamper the seedlings at all.
+A few days later, we got snow, more snow, and heavy frostβtoo cold for my liking.
+But I wanted to try winter sowing in zone 3, so we did not pamper the seedlings.

 I also had all the containers in a water-tight box, which I would not recommend.